ehassaan/duck-annotate/README.md

 - Frontend is deployed on Github pages
 - Backend is deployed on Azure Websites
 - Backend database is Postgres Neon
-- Motherduck and Airbyte trial accounts were used for this hackathon.

 # Demo